 - Requires a working knowledge and understanding of OSHA and Cal OSHA safety requirements for the work being performed.

-- Ability to install, modify, troubleshoot and repair electrical equipment and distributions systems from 125 VAC single phase up to an including 480 VAC 3 phase.
+- Ability to install, modify, troubleshoot and repair electrical equipment and distributions systems from 125 VAC single phase up to and including 480 VAC 3 phase.

-- Ability to install, align, balance, troubleshoot, and repair mechanized equipment such as motors, pumps, hydraulic systems, etc.
+- Ability to install, align, balance, troubleshoot, and repair mechanized equipment such as motors, pumps, hydraulic systems, etc., strongly desired.

 - Ability to fabricate structures and equipment as required using wood, fiberglass (FRP), glass, acrylic and related materials.

 - Ability to sit, stand and walk for long periods of time

 - Ability to balance, bend, squat, climb, kneel, crawl, twist